Angelo-Amato/CDS-DS-210-Final-Project/README.md

 * `create_key`
   * a helper function to create key to turn the names of articles into numeric values for the graph
   * takes a file path as input (assumes it is a tsv file
-  * returns a HashMap, with the article names as keys and the corosponding numbers as values
+  * returns a HashMap, with the article names as keys and the corresponding numbers as values
   * values will range from 0 to n-1, with n being the number of articles

 * `reverse_key`
-  * a helper function that takes a HashMap key and retruns a Hashmap with the keys as values and vice versa
+  * a helper function that takes a HashMap key and returns a Hashmap with the keys as values and vice versa
   * assumes that hte values are non-repeating numbers from 0 to n-1, with n being the number of articles
   * serves as a way to get the article names from the numeric values in the graph.